cemac/UNRESPForecastingSystem/Analysis/README.md

 ### NAM

 * Resolution:
- *
+ * Spatial -
- *
+ * Temporal -
 * available to non academic: yes

 ### ECMWF

-* Resolution
+* Resolution:
-  * Spatial
+  * Spatial -
-  * Temporal
+  * Temporal -
 * available to non-academic: **no**

 ## Description of Analysis

-1. extract the model results for the location closest to the stations (or the four closest points and then the average)
-2. converting the unit to make the comparison reliable (the unit from the model al g/m3 whereas the obs are in micrograms/m3)
-3. clean for the data gaps in the obs
-4. plot all together
+1. Extract Observational data
+2. Fill in missing values with ML alogrithm , but keep raw incomplete data set
+3. Extract model data, nearest point and surrounding points (mean, min max) accept that the model accuracy is not such that the exact station point will be well defined.
+4. Coallate data sets and perform statistical analysis
+5. Plot obervations vs model data

-Other possible steps:
+### Other possible steps:

 * calculate: daily/hourly/month max, min, mean (for area around station), see if it's comparable to data
 * calculate other useful statistics e.g. RMS and std to see variability and error
+* Normalise the data sets to see if there's any peak correleation.

 ## Acknowledgements